 Each thread has its own Generator in Thread Local Storage.
 Each process has one Accumulator accessed by all Generators and protected by a Critical Section when accessed.
 The accumulator has 32 "Fortuna" accumulation pools with the minimum pool size before a reseed set to 32 bytes.

-The "personalization string" used on instantiation in each thread is derived by hashing the current time, process ID, thread ID, user name and computer name, and so is almost certain to be different each time.
-The instantiation nonce is a 32-bit value derived from the current time which is incremented on the instantiation of any new Generator in a different thread.
+The "personalization string" used on instantiation is formed from a hash of the user's name, computer name, volume serial number, and the values of a selection of environment variables.
+The instantiation nonce is a 128-bit value consisting of a 64-bit representation of the current time, the process ID, and a counter, which is incremented on the instantiation of any new Generator in a different thread.

-The random events polled by the accumulator include the system time, the clock count, the memory status, the position and class name of each window, the free disk space, and other system parameters.
+The random events polled by the accumulator include the system time, the clock count, the memory status, the free disk space, and other system parameters expected to change during the course of the program.
+If Intel(R) DRNG is available, then a fresh RDSEED/RDRAND value is obtained and added to the pools.
 Every event is time-stamped to the accuracy of the system clock, which means that, in the worst case, we have a cumulative hash of the times of every event polled since power up.

-In the absolute worst case, if no seed file is used and an attacker can call the
+In the absolute worst case, if no seed file is used, and Intel(R) DRNG is not available, and an attacker can call the

-the output is effectively a "strong" hash of the current time and
+the output is effectively a "strong" hash of the current time, PID,

 This is at least equivalent to an X9.31-compliant generator.